JelleZijlstra/taxonomy/docs/dating.md

   [_Acta Palaeontologica Polonica_](/cg/675) articles the print publication date is usually not recorded.
 The dates produced by the API for articles from the pre-Internet era are usually imprecise.
+- Technically, the ICZN requires the LSID for the _publication_ to be included in the text, but sometimes LSIDs are instead given for new names proposed in the article.
+I accept this as making the name available if the name LSIDs can be used to find the LSID for the publication on ZooBank.

 If there is evidence that the dates published by the standard procedure are not correct, I will adjust them.